pantheon-systems/documentation/source/content/secure-runtime-access.md

 Pantheon’s database services use strong random passwords and TLS to encrypt communications by default.
 Customers seeking additional defense in depth can enable Secure Runtime Access (SRA).

+SRA creates an early discard of attempts to connect to persistence instances like MySQL or Redis.
 When SRA is enabled, the site's Pantheon MySQL databases will reject logins unless the connection comes through the appropriate [SSH tunnel](/ssh-tunnels/).

 In addition to defense in depth, this feature can be used to enforce role-based permissions by preventing users with a developer role from accessing a live database.
 It also guarantees that users who are removed from a site team or organization can no longer use a saved set of credentials.